GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/00_cameras.md

 But you are also allowed to freely adjust it for different effects.

-# Ortographic size {#cameras_d}
+# Ortographic size
 This parameter has a similar purpose as field of view, but is used for ortographic cameras instead.
 It controls the width and height (in world space) of the area covered by the camera.
-It is set by calling @ref bs::CCamera::setOrthoWindow "CCamera::setOrthoWindow()".
+It is set by calling @bs::CCamera::setOrthoWindow.

 Set up ortographic view that shows 500x500 units of space, along the current orientation axis.
 ~~~~~~~~~~~~~{.cpp}